Björn Johansson (ice hockey)

 Björn Erik Johansson (born January 15, 1956) is a Swedish former professional ice hockey defenceman.
 He was drafted in the first round of both the 1976 NHL Amateur Draft and the 1976 WHA Amateur Draft, by the California Golden Seals and Toronto Toros, respectively.
-He played 15 games in the National Hockey League with the Cleveland Barons, scoring one goal and one assist.
+He played 15 games in the National Hockey League (NHL) with the Cleveland Barons, scoring one goal and one assist.